What to Know About HSAs and Taxes

-As a quick review, HSA contribution limits for 2017 are $3,400 for individuals and $6,750 for families.
-Please review your HSA contributions for this year, to ensure you have not over-contributed to your HSA.
-If you are 55 years of age or older, you do have an extra $1,000/year in contributions, so keep that in mind.
+As a quick review, each year the IRS sets inflation-adjusted annual contribution limits for HSAs, which are different for individuals and families.
+It's important to review your HSA contributions each year to ensure you have not over-contributed to your HSA.
+If you are 55 years of age or older, you can make an extra $1,000/year "catch up contribution", so keep that in mind.

 HSA Tax Scenarios

-- I have multiple HSAs.
 You will be required to obtain multiple forms (one per HSA).
-On top of that, HSA contributions are regulated by eligible individuals, so if you or a family member are contributing to multiple HSAs, you need to ensure you are below the yearly eligible contribution limits for your HSA.
+On top of that, HSA contributions are regulated by eligible individuals, so if you or a family member are contributing to multiple HSAs, you need to ensure you are below the yearly eligible contribution limit for your HSA.

-- I transferred my HSA to a new provider (and closed my previous HSA).
-There are a few nuances to an HSA transfer from the type of transfer (normal rollover, trustee-to-trustee, IRA to HSA rollover) and the annual or lifetime limits imposed for each.
-You will need to show your HSA transfer/rollover (which will be reported as an HSA distribution) into your new HSA account (which will be reported as a transfer) so that these two events can “offset” for tax purposes.
+There are a few nuances to an HSA transfer from the type of transfer normal rollover, trustee-to-trustee, IRA to HSA rollover and the annual or lifetime limits imposed for each.
+You will need to show your HSA transfer/rollover (which will be reported as an HSA distribution) into your new HSA account (which will be reported as a transfer) so that these two events can be offset for tax purposes.
 Beware, without tax forms from both providers, you could be on the hook for an early HSA distribution penalty.

 During tax season the paperwork can be frustrating.
 We hope this overview has eliminated a need to search for any unnecessary forms that further waste your time.
 Be vigilant about all of the tax requirements that are part of your HSA account to ensure you are tax compliant.

 For more tax-related HSA information, consult our HSA Tax Guide and our overview of the HSA tax forms you will need.

 If you are looking to open an HSA to enjoy a triple-tax advantage, Lively offers an easy-to-use platform and unparalled customer service.